 Knowledge of the need is essential, as it is the heart of the subject that it is up to him to pass on.
 Soft skills, while desirable, are of secondary importance.
 The priority is therefore to identify the individual or individuals with detailed knowledge of the need.
 This seemingly trivial task needs to be carefully considered.

 In both cases, it is important to check that the person selected is available to carry out the exercise.
-In most cases, this is more difficult for a manager who does not have a colleague able to compensate for all or part of his or her workload.
+In most cases, this is more difficult for a manager who does not have a colleague who can compensate for all or part of his or her workload.

 Lastly, if the scope of the needs gathering exercise is extensive and requires a large number of people to be involved, each of whom can only deal with part of the need, it is advisable to divide up the subjects.
 This avoids losing the speaker's interest when the subject does not concern him directly.